apache/celeborn/docs/developers/sbt.md

   typesafe-releases: https://repo.typesafe.com/typesafe/releases/
 ```

 For numerous developers across various regions, the default repository download speeds are less than optimal.
-Consider, for example, developers situated in Chinese mainland.
+To address this concern, we have curated a selection of verified public mirror templates tailored for specific regions with a significant local developer presence.
+For instance, we provide the `repositories-cn.template` template for developers situated within the expanse of the Chinese mainland, and the `repositories-asia.template` template designed for developers across the Asian continent.
 In such cases, the following command can be employed to enhance dependency download speeds:

 ```
+cp build/sbt-config/repositories-asia.template build/sbt-config/repositories-local
+# Or
 cp build/sbt-config/repositories-cn.template build/sbt-config/repositories-local
 ```

+Furthermore, it is strongly encouraged that developers from various regions contribute templates tailored to their respective areas.

 > NOTE: <br>
 > 1. `build/sbt-config/repositories-local` takes precedence over `build/sbt-config/repositories` and is ignored by `.gitignore`. <br>